Brooklyn Symphony Orchestra

 For 37 years, the BSO performed at St. Ann's Church in downtown Brooklyn, but in 2014 moved to their current performance space at the Brooklyn Museum.
 The change was intended to bring classical music to broader audience.
 From 2001 - 2003, due to a temporary closure at St. Ann's, the orchestra performed concerts at Brooklyn College's Walt Whitman Hall.

-The Brooklyn Symphony Orchestra is overseen by an all-volunteer board of directors.
-During its 2024 - 2025 season, the group performed with guest conductors in conjunction with a formal search for a permanent artistic director.
-In July 2025, the search concluded with the selection of Felipe Tristán, a native of Monterey, Mexico.

 Under the baton of Tristán, then serving as the BSO's associate conductor, the BSO embarked to Mexico City in February 2020 for its first international tour, performing concerts at the Castillo de Chapultepec and at the Conservatorio Nacional de Música de México.
 In February 2024, Tristan and members of the orchestra travelled to Merida, Mexico, performing with local students and professionals at Palacio de la Música Mexicana.

+The Brooklyn Symphony Orchestra is overseen by an all-volunteer board of directors.